-Authentic mindfulness allows one to be fully present in the moment rather than living in the past or worrying or anxious about the future.
-When mindfulness is practiced regularly peace is adapted as one’s nature rather than just a ‘nice feeling’ that lingers for a few hours after focusing on the breath.
+Authentic mindfulness allows one to be fully present in the moment rather than living in the past or worrying about the future.
+When mindfulness is practiced regularly, peace is adapted as one’s nature rather than just a ‘nice feeling’ that lingers for a few hours after focusing on the breath.

 Mindfulness at its roots is a Buddhist practice.
 In the last few years, mindfulness has become quite a popular topic in the West.
 The original wisdom of this practice has been lost in many respects.
 It has become associated with ‘living in the moment’ and ‘feeling’ and becoming focused.